tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

 [TOC]

 This tutorial briefly describes creation of **a new web app script for Nuvola Apps Runtime from scratch**.
-The goal is to write an integration script for *fake Happy Songs  service* shipped with Nuvola SDK and to prepare you to create your own service integration.
+The goal is to write an integration script for *demo player website* shipped with Nuvola SDK and to prepare you to create your own service integration.
 I'm looking forward to a code review ;-)